getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 #### We use the Sentry API internally at our company.
 Should we switch to the Sentry Integration Platform?

-If you're looking for any of the new features below, we recommend you switch to the Sentry Integration Platform.
+If you're looking for any of the new features below, we recommend you switch to the Sentry Integration Platform utilizing the [Internal Integrations](#internal-integrations).

 **Permissions**